-Consider the MAS in Sport & Fitness Management if:
+Why Pursue an MAS in Sport & Fitness Management

 - You are seeking advancement in athletic administration, coaching, fitness facility supervision or preventive health care.

-- You area a recent sport/recreation management or exercise science graduate looking to gain a professional advantage in the job market.
+- You are a recent sport/recreation management or exercise science graduate looking to gain a professional advantage in the job market.

 - You are re-entering the sport or fitness career area looking to refine your professional skills.